-Upon approval of the Study Terms of Reference and consultant selection, the Study's consultation program includes community information and workshop meetings.
-A Stakeholder Consultation Group(s) and a Technical Advisory Committee will be established to provide input throughout the Study process.
-A Public Hearing will be required to consider amendments to the Official Plan.
+Upon approval of the revised Study Terms of Reference and consultation selection, the Study's consultation program includes community information and workshop meetings.
+A Stakeholder Consultation Group(s) and a Technical Advisory Committee will be established to provide input throughout the study process.
+A Public hearing will be required to consider amendments to the Official Plan.
 Further details of the communications and consultation approach will be identified in the consultants' work plan.